MENU

 VIETTI BAROLO RISERVA DOCG

-Vietti’s Villero Riserva is an outstanding wine even by Vietti’s and Barolo’s standards.
-It is made only in the best vintages—just ten times in the last 31 years.
+Vietti’s Villero Barolo Riserva is an outstanding wine made only in the best vintages—just ten times in the last 31 years.
 The grapes come from the Villero vineyard and the wine gets the extra aging required for Riserva status, remaining in the cellars for more than 5 years before release.
 For each vintage, the winery selects a special work of art for the label.
-The 2013 features the work of Alessandro Piangiamore, a Sicilian artist born in 1976.
-For this "surprising" Villero vintage the artist select Una Tigre alla Menta - A Mint Tiger, reflecting elegance and aggressive at the same time.
+The 2016 vintage features the work of Richard Mosse, an Irish artist born in 1980.
+He is an artist who draws attention to overlooked yet urgent stories, working with the aesthetic power of his medium to create highly immersive and groundbreaking new forms in photography and moving images.

 VIETTI MOSCATO D'ASTI DOCG